 $ sudo systemctl stop elasticsearch

-7. Confirm the cluster still has an elected master.
+7. Verify the remaining cluster still has an elected master.

 id host ip node